ZeroBone/PresMonDec/README.md

 Both monadic decomposability checking methods can be tested on a (possibly very big) dataset of formulas by running
 ```
-python benchmark.py
+python benchmark.py [ITERATION_LIMIT] [VARS_PER_FORMULA_LIMIT] [SAT_CHECK_TIMEOUT_MS] [Z3_TIMEOUT_MS] [FILE_SIZE_LIMIT_KB]
-    [ITERATION_LIMIT]
-    [VARS_PER_FORMULA_LIMIT]
-    [SAT_CHECK_TIMEOUT_MS]
-    [Z3_TIMEOUT_MS]
-    [FILE_SIZE_LIMIT_KB]
 ```
-where the five command-line arguments mean the following:
+where the five command-line arguments have the following meaning:
-1. `[ITERATION_LIMIT]` is the maximum amount of formulas which should be successfully considered by the benchmark, where "successfully considered" means that both monadic decomposition methods succeed for the current formula.
+1. `[ITERATION_LIMIT]` is the maximum amount of formulas which should be considered by the benchmark without any errors - this means that both monadic decomposition methods should succeed for the current formula.
 Set this parameter to `0` to allow any amount of iterations.
-2. `[VARS_PER_FORMULA_LIMIT]` is the maximum amount of variables per formula on which the formula should be monadically decomposed (with both methods).
+2. `[VARS_PER_FORMULA_LIMIT]` is the maximum amount of variables per formula on which the formula should be monadically decomposed (using both methods).
 3. *Optional*: `[SAT_CHECK_TIMEOUT_MS]`: if some formula cannot be solved by `z3` within this amount of milliseconds, then the formula gets ignored by the benchmark.
-Set this parameter to `0` to disable prior running of `z3` to determine how fast satisfiability of a formula can be determined. **Default value**: `0`
+Set this parameter to `0` to disable prior running of `z3` to determine how fast it can determine satisfiability of a formula. **Default value**: `0`
-4. *Optional*: `[Z3_TIMEOUT_MS]`: If a `z3` call initiated from inside a monadic decomposition check fails to produce an answer within the amount of milliseconds specified by this argument, `z3` is aborted.
+4. *Optional*: `[Z3_TIMEOUT_MS]`: If a `z3` call initiated from inside a monadic decomposition check fails to produce an answer within the amount of milliseconds specified by this argument, `z3` is aborted and the benchmark considers the monadic decomposition method to have failed on the current formula & variable.
 Set this parameter to `0` to disable the timeout. **Default value**: `0`
 5. *Optional*: `[FILE_SIZE_LIMIT_KB]` is the maximum `.smt2` file size in kilobytes, any files exceeding this limit will be ignored by the benchmark.
 If this parameter is set to `0`, the benchmark will consider all files regardless of their size. **Default value**: `0`

-The benchmark expects the input formulas to be in `.smt2` format in the `benchmark` directory.
+The benchmark expects the input formulas to be in `.smt2` format located in the `benchmark` directory.
 In case that directory contains subdirectories, they will be traversed recursively.
 During benchmarking, the following data is written to the `benchmark_results` directory:
 * Current statistical data, in (numpy) `.npz` file format.
 The files are prefixed by the iteration number after which the data was exported.
 * Logs are written to the `benchmark.log` file.
 In linux, they can be viewed live by running `tail -f benchmark.log`.